kserve/kserve/python/artexplainer/README.md

 # ART Model Explainer

-## Build a Development AIX Model Explainer Docker Image
+## Build a Development ART Model Explainer Docker Image

 First build your docker image by changing directory to kfserving/python and replacing `dockeruser` with your docker username in the snippet below (running this will take some time).